-You’re buying your first car, and you’ve got a lot of things on your mind — but you may not have figured out how you’ll pay for your first set of wheels.
+When buying a first car there’s a lot to consider — including how to pay for your first set of wheels.
 Finding a car loan can be tough if it’s your first time but options like bringing on a cosigner can help you qualify.
-Keep reading to find out what you need to know about car loans for first-time buyers including financing options and common pitfalls to avoid.
+Keep reading to find out what you need to know about car loans for first-time buyers, including financing options and common pitfalls to avoid.

 3 common loans for first-time car buyers